 We performed a comparison between Informatica PowerCenter and StreamSets based on real PeerSpot user reviews.

-Find out in this report how the two Data Integration solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."UI-based ability to create data mapping."
+Find out in this report how the two Data Integration solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."We use Informatica PowerCenter to transfer the transitional database to and from the data warehouse.
+This is very efficient as it enables us to quickly find our data reports and the data, so we can build AI models."

 "The entire user interface is very simple and the simplicity of creating pipelines is something that I like very much about it.
 The design experience is very smooth."